 FTX's collapse in 2022 was not caused by Bahamian regulatory failures — rather, it highlighted global gaps in crypto exchange oversight.
 The SCB has since strengthened its digital assets regulatory framework.
 Forex regulation under the Securities Industry Act 2011 operates under a separate, well-established regime unaffected by the crypto industry events.

 No. Bahamas is not an EU-authorized jurisdiction.
 Retail EU clients require MiFID II service.
-Bahamas licensees can target clients in LatAm, Africa, Asia, and MENA regions where the SCB license carries adequate credibility and compliance status.
+Bahamas licensees can target clients in LatAm, Africa, Asia, and MENA regions where the SCB licence carries adequate credibility and compliance status.

 The Bahamas hosts branches of many international banks including Citibank, Scotiabank, RBC, and several Swiss private banks.
 SCB-regulated forex brokers typically access USD accounts through Bahamian bank branches, complemented by Mauritius or Singapore accounts for international operations.